-- B.C.
-The LCHD/CHC is available to assist in the resolution of employee disputes and will not take disciplinary actions against individuals making volunteer requests for assistance in raising such concerns. - C.D.
-HR is responsible for responding to incidents of workplace violence, and in the event of a violent act, HR coordinates all responses to the incident.
+- D. HR is responsible for responding to incidents of workplace violence, and in the event of a violent act, HR coordinates all responses to the incident.
 Incidents that involve criminal situations require HR to work in cooperation with the Lake County Sheriff's Department, the local police departments if necessary, and the Lake County State's Attorney's office.
-HR is responsible for evaluating an incident and making recommendations regarding the need to conduct an investigation. - D.E.
-Safety Coordinator is responsible for tracking and monitoring workplace violence incidents reported in SafetyZone.
-The Safety Coordinator must ensure that follow-up is performed and documented in SafetyZone within 30 days of submission.
-Safety Coordinator analyzes incidents and trends annually. - E.F.
-LCHD/CHC Program-leadership and clinical staff are responsible for assisting in the resolution of employee disputes and providing support for staff and clients during and after workplace violence incidents.
+HR is responsible for evaluating an incident and making recommendations regarding the need to conduct an investigation. - E. The Safety Coordinator is responsible for tracking and monitoring workplace violence incidents reported in the SafetyZone portal.
+The Safety Coordinator must ensure that follow-up is performed and documented in the SafetyZone portal within 30 days of submission.
+The Safety Coordinator analyzes incidents and trends annually. - F. LCHD/CHC Program leadership are responsible for assisting in the resolution of employee disputes and providing support for staff and clients during and after workplace violence incidents.
 This may include referring staff to the Employee Assistance Program (EAP) and determining the need for any changes to the work schedule or assignments.
-Clients must be supported with crisis intervention services as needed as well as ongoing support through counseling and case management. - F.G.
-LCHD/CHC employees are responsible for participating in de-escalation training at designated intervals.
-Workplace violence incidents must be reported in SafetyZone as soon as possible.
-LCHD/CHC encourages employees to bring their disputes or differences with other employees to the attention of their supervisors or HR before the situation escalates into potential violence.
-The LCHD/CHC is available to assist in the resolution of employee disputes and will not take disciplinary actions against individuals making voluntary requests for assistance in raising such concerns. - G.H.
-Security Guards are responsible for maintaining a physical presence at LCHD/CHC sites and serve as a deterrent to workplace violence.
-When requested by staff, Security Guards assist in deescalating volatile situations.
-They also conduct periodic foot patrols of buildings and adjacent areas. - H.I.
-External Law Enforcement is responsible for responding to callsmay be called to intervene when workplace violence situations cannot be deescalated by staff, or the threat of violence is apparent.
-Following workplace violence incidents they will take appropriate actions with offenders. - L.J.
-Support for victims and witnesses affected by workplace violence, including trauma and psychological counseling, if necessary, will be provided to employees via the Employee Assistance Program (EAP) and to clients via their program staff. - J.K.
-Risk Assessment The LCHD/CHC Safety Coordinator or their designee will conduct and in conjunction with members of the Environmental Health and Safety Committee maintain an will conduct an annual worksite analysis of the risk of workplace violence or other security risks that exist as a result of the nature of the work and physical environment of LCHD/CHC.
-The analysis includes a proactive analysis of the worksite, and investigation of the organization's workplace violence incidents, and an analysis of how policies and procedures, training, education, and environmental design reflect best practices and applicable laws and regulations.
-A completed written report of the risk assessment will be submitted to the Environmental Health and Safety Committee for review.
-The review may include recommendations, for which budgeted funds are available, to alter the physical environment and make it more secure from the risk of violent acts, while at the same time maintaining an appropriate level of public access to LCHD/CHC employees and facilities.
-LCHD/CHC must take actions to mitigate or resolve the workplace violence safety and security risks based upon findings from the analysis.
+Clients must be supported with crisis intervention services as needed as well as ongoing support through counseling and case management. - G. LCHD/CHC employees are responsible for participating in de-escalation training at designated intervals.
+Workplace violence incidents must be reported in the SafetyZone portal as soon as possible.
+LCHD/CHC encourages employees to bring their disputes or differences with other employees to the attention of their supervisors or HR before the situation escalates into potential violence. - H. Security Guards are responsible for maintaining a physical presence at LCHD/CHC sites and serve as a deterrent to workplace violence.
+When requested by staff, Security Guards assist in de-escalating volatile situations.
+They also conduct periodic foot patrols of buildings and adjacent areas. - I. External Law Enforcement may be called to intervene when workplace violence situations cannot be de-escalated by staff, or the threat of violence is apparent. - J. Support for victims and witnesses affected by workplace violence, including trauma and psychological counseling, if necessary, will be provided to employees via the Employee Assistance Program (EAP) and to clients via their program staff. - K. Risk Assessment The LCHD/CHC Safety Coordinator in conjunction with members of the Environmental Health and Safety Committee will conduct an annual worksite analysis of the risk of workplace violence or other security risks that exist as a result of the nature of the work and physical environment of LCHD/CHC.
+A completed written report of the risk assessment will be submitted to the Environmental Health and Safety Committee for review. - L. Training Employee training includes the roles and responsibilities of leadership, clinical staff, security personnel, and law enforcement.
+Training also includes skills and de-escalation strategies to incorporate into problem solving and decision making when faced with challenging and disruptive situations. - M. Reporting Workplace violence incidents must be reported to governance annually.